-SECTION REVIEW QUESTIONS YES NO N/A Safety Policies: Are all safety policies up to date and reviewed? • Is a Public Transit Agency Safety Plan (PTASP) or any other System Safety Plan written for the transit system? $\overline{\mathbf{Q}}$ Is the Drug and Alcohol Policy current and up to date? Ø New Hire Employee Files: Was there a structured interview conducted and documented? $\overline{\mathbf{Z}}$ , , • Is the applicant asked the questions relating to previous experience with drug and alcohol testing?
-V Is the offer of employment documented in writing? $\overline{\mathbf{Q}}$ Is there a pre-employment drug screen? $\overline{\mathbf{A}}$ Is there a pre-employment physical exam? $\overline{\mathbf{A}}$ Are safety sensitive responsibilities outlined in the job description?
-Is there a completed Substance Abuse Policy and Drug Free Workplace Policy Acknowledgement form? $\overline{\mathbf{A}}$ Is there a Current Policies and Procedures Acknowledgement Form?
-V Post Hire Employee Files: • Is a current employee roster available?
-V • Are the employee files maintained by the transit system?
-As maintained by our Operating Contractor V Do existing employee files contain: ➤ Background check? $\square$ ➤ Previous employer request form? $\square$ ➤ Verification of current driver's license and CDL? $\square$ ➤ Current MVR? $\square$ ➤ PARS Reports? $\checkmark$ ➤ Current copy of physical exam certificate? ➤ Signed Substance Abuse Policy Acknowledgement? $\square$ ➤ Drug and Alcohol Testing Record with COC and authorization forms? $\square$ ➤ Record of annual supervisor ride checks and evaluations? Ø Education and Training: Are operator certifications current and up to date?
+SECTION REVIEW QUESTIONS YES NO N/A Safety Policies: Are all safety policies up to date and reviewed?
+V • Is a Public Transit Agency Safety Plan (PTASP) or any other System Safety Plan written for the transit system? ransit system?
+Is the Drug and Alcohol Policy current and up to date?
+New Hire Employee Files: Is a Public Transit Agency Safety Plan (PTASP) or any other System Safety Plan written for the transit system?
+Image: Constraint of the transit system?
+Is the Drug and Alcohol Policy current and up to date?
+Image: Constraint of the transit system?
+Image: Constraint of the transit system?
+Was there a structured interview conducted and documented?
+Image: Constraint of the transit system?
+Image: Constraint of the transit system?
+Is the applicant asked the questions relating to previous experience with drug and alcohol testing?
+Image: Constraint of the transit system?
+Image: Constraint of the transit system?
+Is the offer of employment documented in writing?
+Image: Constraint of the transit system?
+Image: Constraint of the transit system?
+Image: Constraint of the transit system?
+Is there a pre-employment physical exam?
+Image: Constraint of the transit system?
+Image: Constraint of transit system?
+Image: Constraint • Is the applicant asked the questions relating to previous experience with drug and alcohol testing?
+Is the offer of employment documented in writing? \checkmark Is there a pre-employment drug screen?
+Is there a pre-employment physical exam? a pre-employment drug screen?
+Image: Complexity of the screen is the Are safety sensitive responsibilities outlin Are safety sensitive responsibilities outlined in the job description?
+Is there a completed Substance Abuse Policy and Drug Free Workplace Policy Acknowledgement form?
+Is there a Current Policies and Procedures Acknowledgement Form?
+Is there a Current Policies and Procedures Acknowledgement Form?
+Is a current employee roster available?
+Are the employee files maintained by the transit system?
+As maintained by our Operating Contractor Hire Employee Files: • Is a current employee roster available? • Are the employee files maintained by the transit system?
+As maintained by our Operating Contractor V Do existing employee files contain: Background check?
+1 Verification of current driver's license and CDL?
+Current MVR? \checkmark PARS Reports? \square Current copy of physical exam certificate?
+Signed Substance Abuse Policy Acknowledgement? \checkmark Drug and Alcohol Testing Record with COC and authorization forms?
+Record of annual supervisor ride checks and evaluations?
+Education and Training: Are operator certifications current and up to date?
+V